 How to get there: Like the Ross Sea adventure, the only company that will take you to Wrangel Island is Heritage Expeditions.
 This is not a luxury cruise – it’s an expedition cruise so be prepared for a few hardships while you do this extreme travel! (tell them Ottsworld sent you!)

 Are you ready for your extreme adventure in 2018?

-Are you tired of the same ole destination lists?
-Check out Everything-Everywhere’s list of the Ultimate Arbitrary List of Places to Visit in 2018!
+Are you tired of the same old destination lists?
+Check out Everything-Everywhere’s list of the Ultimate Arbitrary List of Places to Visit!
 It’ll make you smile.